Hiype/hiype-cardelivery/README.md

 ![Map](https://i.imgur.com/4xeQvGS.png)

-Once there, go next to the NPC and press E key on your keyboard to start the job.
-An objective will automatically show up.
+Once there, go next to the NPC and use third eye (left alt) to start the job.
+You will receive a message about the vehicle you need to steal.

 ![Job start location](https://i.imgur.com/b4coTdR.png)